Frequently Asked Questions

-An initial visit is first of all an opportunity for you to talk.
-What’s bothering you, or the two of you, about your sexual life?
-What would you like help with?
+What’s bothering you, or the two of you, about your sexual and relationship life?
 For a couple, it’s very helpful to have each partner tell from their perspective what actually happens during lovemaking.
-Sometimes the two stories are very different.
+Sometimes the two stories are very different!

-The consultation will end with my giving you direct feedback – explaining what I think the problem or problems are, and the best options for resolving them.
+You’ll get direct feedback.
+I’ll explain what I think the problem or problems are, and the best options for resolving them.
 We’ll usually formulate a plan of action in the first session.

 • What exactly happens in sex therapy?